mvmd-org/mvmd-site/docs/standards/overview.md

 # Standards Overview

-This section covers the technical standards that can be integrated into your metadata.
-Standards are incorporated using namespaces, which allow you to combine different metadata systems into a single JSON-LD document.
+This section covers the technical standards that integrate with MVMD through namespaces.
+Each standard has dedicated documentation on how to properly incorporate it into your metadata.

-## Understanding Namespaces
+## Understanding Technical Standards in MVMD

-In MVMD, namespaces are identifiers that:
+MVMD uses specific technical standards as namespaces, allowing you to:

-- Distinguish properties from different standards
+- Include specialized properties from established standards
-- Prevent naming conflicts between standards
+- Maintain compatibility with existing tools and ecosystems
-- Enable clear attribution of each property's source
+- Provide detailed technical information in a structured format
-- Allow embedding structured data from specialized standards
+- Ensure semantic clarity through proper contextualization

-## How Namespaces Work
+## Standards as Namespaces

-Namespaces are declared in the `@context` object and then used as prefixes for properties:
+In MVMD, technical standards are incorporated through namespaces in the `@context` object:

 ```json
 {